 NOTE—The size of the Sensing Measurement Report information, in octets, is given by Equation (9-5f).

+CSI Size= NRX+1.5×NTX×NRX+ NTX×NRX×Nb×Nsc4

 NOTE—The size of the Sensing Measurement Report information increases with the number of transmit antennas, the number of receive antennas, the channel width, the smaller subcarrier grouping size, and the larger number of quantization bits for each real and imaginary component of CSI.
-The smallest Sensing Measurement Report field is 42 octets, and the largest Sensing Measurement Report field is 40416 octets.
+The smallest Sensing Measurement Report field is 43 octets, and the largest Sensing Measurement Report field is 40417 octets.